KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/reviews/revision_plan_12.md

 $$\text{Var}(K_n | K_0, K_1, \ldots, K_{n-1}) \to 0 \text{ as } n \to \infty$$

 **Rationale**: Higher-order metacognition becomes increasingly abstract and harder to distinguish from lower layers.

+**Note**: This is presented as a **hypothesis** based on theoretical considerations.
+Empirical validation is deferred to future simulation studies.
+No direct verification data currently exists for this claim.

 #### Elicitation Challenges for Claim$_n$ (n > 2)